putanowr/armafem/README.md

-# ArmaFEM: an Armadillo based C++ variation of Calfem library
+# ArmaFEM: an Armadillo based C++ variation of CALFEM library

 ## The ArmaFEM C++ library